 Even though American men have been bombarded for the absolute necessity to get regular checkups and blood work to detect prostate cancer in the early stages, way too many men ignore this warning.
 Awareness of the risks of prostate cancer has certainly increased, but still one in eight American men will die from this deadly disease.
+Affordable Life USA offers tips on buying life insurance at any age in this post Compare Life Insurance Rates by Age (2019 Charts)

 But if you run regularly, your odds for evading the disease look a whole lot better.
 At least that’s the findings of recent research.